schmidt-daniela/eyetracking_aoi/README.md

 ## Usage of addAOI()

-1. Paste the eye-tracking data into the folder "data".
+1. Paste eye-tracking data into the folder "data".
 This is what the example data (data/eyetracking_data.txt) looks like:

 | **time** | **x_coordinate** | **y_coordinate** |
 |---------:|-----------------:|-----------------:|